Mvystrcilova/songRecommender/README.md

 ## Instalation

-This installation is for a computer with a Linux operating system
+The installation guide is for a computer with a Linux operating system

 ### pre-requisities